 (Posts – Post Author)

-If you want to change the author name displayed on all posts you have authored to something else, all you have to do is change your nickname (public display name) in your User Profile section.
+To change the author name displayed on all your posts to something else, all you have to do is change your nickname (public display name) in your User Profile section.
 (Note: this will change the author name displayed all of your posts)

-You can get to the Profile screen using various methods:
+You can get to your Profile screen using various methods:

-#1 – Log into your Admin and click on Users > All Users …
+#1 – You can log into the WP Dashboard and click on Users > All Users …

 Next, place your mouse over your user profile and click the ‘Edit’ link …

-#2 – You can also click on Users > Your Profile in the Admin menu …
+#2 – You can also click on Users > Your Profile from the WordPress Dashboard menu …

 (Users menu – Your Profile)